Playmesalsa

 The course runs progressively, meaning it gets more complex every week.
 For this reason, after the 3rd class, no new beginners are allowed to join since this would slow down the rest of the class.

 For this reason, the recommended age limit for a complete beginner is 50 years old.
-Of course, there are great salsa dancers above this age, but they learned to dance when they were younger. (it takes a long time to build up muscle memory.)
+Of course, there are great salsa dancers above this age, but they learned to dance when they were younger.
+(It takes a long time to build up muscle memory.)

 I do not want to discourage you, but to help you choose the right type of dance for you.